 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Chartered Accountant salaries by education level in order to make a comparison.

-When the education level is Certificate or Diploma, the average salary of a Chartered Accountant is 202,000 NGN per month.
+When the education level is Certificate or Diploma, the average salary is 202,000 NGN per month.

 While someone with a Bachelor's Degree gets a salary of 320,000 NGN per month, 58% more than someone having a Certificate or Diploma degree.

-A Master's Degree gets its holder an average salary of 445,000 NGN per month, 39% more than someone with a Bachelor's Degree.
+People with Master's Degree have an average salary of 445,000 NGN per month, 39% more than someone with a Bachelor's Degree.

 A Master's degree program or any post-graduate program in Nigeria costs anywhere from 1,690,000 Naira(s) to 5,080,000 Naira(s) and lasts approximately two years.
 That is quite an investment.